ericdestefano/Virtual-Projects/Windows_NT/Windows_NT_4.0_Workstation_i386/README.md

 ## Overview of Windows NT 4.0 Service Packs

-Below is an overview of each service pack, including release dates, key enhancements, fixes, reasons for their release, and download links:
+Below is an overview of each service pack, including release dates, key enhancements, fixes, reasons for their release, and download links.

+**Note:** I highly recommend downloading the ISO version of the service packs.
+This allows you to mount the ISO directly in VirtualBox using the Virtual CD-ROM drive.
+Doing so ensures compatibility and simplifies the process of accessing and applying the updates during installation.

 ---